National University of Singapore: Design and Engineering

-Design and Environment

 The School of Design and Environment has three departments: Department of Architecture; Department of the Built Environment; and the Division of Industrial Design.

-Engineering

 The Faculty of Engineering was established in 1968.
 It is the largest faculty in the university, and consists of several departments spanning diverse engineering fields.

-The NUS Faculty of Engineering was ranked sixth in the world by the Academic Ranking of World Universities for Engineering/Technology and Computer Sciences.
-It has also been ranked seventh in the world in the subject category of Engineering and Technology by the 2017 QS World University Subject Rankings and 2016-2017 Times Higher Education World University Subject Rankings.

 Humanities and Sciences

-The interdisciplinary College of Humanities and Sciences (CHS) was established in 2020, merging the two largest faculties, the Faculty of Arts and Social Sciences, and the Faculty of Science.
+The interdisciplinary College of Humanities and Sciences (CHS) was established in 2020.
+It comprises the two largest faculties, the Faculty of Arts and Social Sciences, and the Faculty of Science, though both faculties are still branded independently, unlike CDE.

-Arts and Social Sciences

 The Faculty of Arts and Social Sciences has roots in Raffles College.
 Initially offering just four subjects: English, History, Geography and Economics, the Faculty now offers majors, minors and special programmes across 16 Departments.
-This includes the Centre for Language Studies, which teaches 12 different languages, and the Office of Programmes, which houses four multidisciplinary fields and five minor programmes.
+This includes the Centre for Language Studies, which teaches 13 different languages, and the Office of Programmes, which houses multidisciplinary fields and minor programmes.
 The South Asian Studies Programme is not officially classified as a department, but as a departmental entity.

-Science

 The Faculty of Science comprises multiple departments, spanning across natural and applied sciences.
 The first female Dean of the Faculty of Science was Gloria Lim, who was appointed in 1973.
 She served a four-year term and was reappointed in 1979, but resigned after one year to allow Koh Lip Lin to continue his post.
 In 1980, University of Singapore merged with Nanyang University to form NUS, resulting in overlapping posts.